• Skip to content

 Symptoms can last until your child reaches puberty.

 Occasionally your child’s vulva might be itchy if they have eczema or a skin condition called lichen sclerosis, which also affects the vulva.
-If the area is very itchy or your child has pain that’s worse at night in bed, it’s most likely because of worms.
+Or if the area is very itchy and your child has pain that’s worse at night in bed, it’s most likely because of worms.

-There’s usually no need for your child to see the GP for vulvovaginitis unless your child has:
+Take your child to see your GP for vulvovaginitis if your child has:

 You should also see the GP if you’re generally worried about your child’s symptoms or your child’s safety.